Series: Lectionary Notes

 this man, handed over to you according to the definite plan and foreknowledge of God, you crucified and killed by the hands of those outside the law.

 Then there's the second part.
 He says to "fellow Israelites" that "you" crucified and killed Jesus by the hands of those outside the law.
 Those outside the law are the Romans, so that part is easy enough, but that part about fellow Israelites killing Jesus?
 That's not really factually accurate.
 Sure there were definitely some of the religious leaders who were happy to collaborate with Rome, and I have to assume that's what is being called out here.
-It still makes me uncomfortable, though, looking back through the lens of history where it has been a little too easy for this to be interpreted in the "blood libel" sense that acts like all Jews killed Jesus and should be forever punished for it.
+It still makes me uncomfortable, though, looking back through the lens of history where it has been a little too easy for this to be interpreted in the "blood libel" sense that claims all Jews killed Jesus and should be forever punished for it.
 It's simply not true that all Jews killed Jesus.
 Two weeks ago we were celebrating Palm Sunday where the majority of people were celebrating Jesus.
 The crucifixion account is clear that it all happens in the middle of the night, when the collaborators in on the plan would be awake but normal people would have no idea any of this was happening.
 Even if a lot of Jews in that first generation did all suddenly change their minds and collaborate with Rome to murder Jesus, there is absolutely zero reason to believe that means all their descendants should be punished for it.

 1 Peter 1:3-9